sulu/sulu/src/Sulu/Bundle/PreviewBundle/Resources/js/views/Preview/README.md

 The `Preview` sidebar-view is registered with the key `sulu_preview.preview`.
-It shows the rendered web-page of the resource represented by the given resource-store.
+It shows the rendered web-page of the resource represented by the given form-store.

 To initialize the `Preview` for your component use following code-snippet: